A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Introduction

 There are few NDR methods found in the literature that utilize smoothing splines for embedding like our approach.
-For example, Local Spline Embedding (LSE) also uses a smoothing spline to perform the embedding \cite{xiang2009nonlinear}.
-However, this method minimizes the reconstruction error of the objective function and embeds the data using smoothing splines that map local coordinates of the underlying manifold to global coordinates.
+For example, Local Spline Embedding (LSE) also uses smoothing splines to perform the embedding \cite{xiang2009nonlinear}.
+This method minimizes the reconstruction error of the objective function and embeds the data using smoothing splines that map local coordinates of the underlying manifold to global coordinates.
 Specifically, LSE assumes the existence of a smooth low-dimensional underlying manifold and the embedding is based on an eigenvalue decomposition that is used to project the data onto a tangent plane.
 However, differing from our approach, LSE assumes that the data is noise free and unaffected by anomalies.
+Another disadvantage of LSE is that it embeds the data into a space where the distances in this space are not faithful to the distances on the manifold.
 The Principal Manifold Finding Algorithm (PMFA) is another NDR method that also uses cubic smoothing splines to represent the manifold and then quantifies the intrinsic distances of the points on the manifold as lengths of the splines \cite{gajamannage2015dimensionality}.
 However, this approach embeds high-dimensional data by reducing the reconstruction error over a two-dimensional space.
-As this method only performs two-dimensional embeddings, its applicability is limited for problems with larger intrinsic dimensionality.
-As we will demonstrate in the sequel, our proposed methods overcome the limitations of these methods.
+As this method only performs two-dimensional embeddings, its applicability is limited for problems with large intrinsic dimensionality.
+As we will demonstrate in Sec.~\ref{sec:per_analysis}, our proposed method overcomes the limitations of the methods LSE and PMFA.

 This paper is structured as follows.
-In Section~\ref{sec:mds_isomap}, we will detail the MDS and Isomap algorithms and describe the evolution of our NDR method from these methods.
-Section~\ref{sec:sge} presents our NDR method, Smooth Geodesic Embedding (SGE), that fits geodesics, as in Isomap, by smoothing splines.
-We analyze the performance of the SGE method in Section~\ref{sec:per_analysis} using three representative examples: a semi-spherical dataset; images of faces; and images of hand written digits.
-Finally, we provide discussion and conclusions in Section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:mds_isomap}, we will detail the MDS and Isomap algorithms and describe the evolution of our NDR method from these methods.
+Sec.~\ref{sec:sge} presents our NDR method, Smooth Geodesic Embedding (SGE), that fits geodesics, as in Isomap, by smoothing splines.
+We analyze the performance of the SGE method in Sec.~\ref{sec:per_analysis} versus three NDR methods, Isomap, LSE, and PMFA, using three representative examples: a semi-spherical dataset, images of faces, and images of hand written digits.
+Finally, we provide discussion and conclusions in Sec.~\ref{sec:conclusion}.